Congressional Research Service: Electrical generation and consumption in the U.S.

 - Energy efficiency efforts have significantly increased since 1992.
 That year, 7,890 megawatts of energy were saved through higher-efficiency appliances, lighting, heating, ventilating and more.
 By 2009, savings had risen to 19,766 megawatts.

-A related resource, the Energy Information Administration’s “Annual Energy Outlook 2011,” projects energy trends out to 2035.
+Related resource: The Energy Information Administration’s “Annual Energy Outlook 2011,” projects energy trends out to 2035.

-Tags: fossil fuels, coal, nuclear power, renewable energy, consumer affairs
+Keywords: fossil fuels, coal, nuclear power, renewable energy, consumer affairs